Understand the difference between hot and cold wallets, and which one to use for crypto betting.

 - Not ideal for storing large amounts long-term

-A cold wallet is a physical device (like a Ledger Nano or Trezor) that stores your private keys completely offline.
-To use it, you must physically connect it to a computer and approve each transaction.
+A cold wallet is a physical device (like a Ledger Nano or Trezor) designed to keep your private keys offline.
+To use it, you usually connect it to a computer or phone and approve each transaction on the device.

 Pros